-This format is obsolete but is presented because it is still supported by CircleMUD 3.0.
+This format is obsolete but is presented because it is still supported by CircleMUD 3.1.
 In most cases, it is strongly recommended to simply use the shopconv utility shipped with Circle to convert older shop files to the new format.

+#num~

+'''

+Shop Number (Used only for display purposes)

+'''
-Virtual numbers of the objects that the shop produces. -1's should be inserted in unused slots.

-Profit when selling

-The object value is multiplied by this value when sold.
+num1 num2 num3 num4 num5 Virtual numbers of the objects that the shop produces. -1's should be inserted in unused slots.
+Profit when selling The object value is multiplied by this value when sold.
 This is a floating point value.
-Must be >= 1.0

-Profit when buying

-The object value is multiplied by this value when bought.
+Must be >= 1.0 Profit when buying The object value is multiplied by this value when bought.
 This is a floating point value.
-Must be <= 1.0

-These five numbers are the item-types traded with by the shop (i.e. valid Type Flags of objects that the shopkeeper will buy).

-Message When Item to buy is non existing~

-Message When item trying to sell is non existing~

-Message When wrong item-type sold~

-Message when shop can't afford item~

-Message when player can't afford item~

-Message when buying an item~

-Price is represented by %d.

-Message when selling an item~

-Price is represented by %d.

-Temper

-When player can't afford an item, the shopkeeper tells them they can't afford the item and then:

-- 0 The shopkeeper pukes on the player. - 1 The shopkeeper smokes his joint.

-other - No action besides message above.

-Shop Bitvector

-A bitvector (see section 'Using Bitvectors') with the following values:
+Must be <= 1.0 num1 num2 num3 num4 num5 These five numbers are the item-types traded with by the shop (i.e. valid Type Flags of objects that the shopkeeper will buy).
+Message When Item to buy is non existing~ Message When item trying to sell is non existing~ Message When wrong item-type sold~ Message when shop can't afford item~ Message when player can't afford item~ Message when buying an item~ Price is represented by %d.
+Message when selling an item~ Price is represented by %d.
+Temper When player can't afford an item, the shopkeeper tells them they can't afford the item and then: 0 - The shopkeeper pukes on the player.
+1 - The shopkeeper smokes his joint. other - No action besides message above.
+Shop Bitvector A bitvector (see section 'Using Bitvectors') with the following values:

+1 а WILL_START_FIGHT Players can to try to kill this shopkeeper.
+2 b WILL_BANK_MONEY Shopkeeper will put money over 15000 coins in the bank.